d12frosted/elpa-mirror/stable-melpa/embark-readme.txt

   get a buffer in package menu mode.

-These are always available as "actions" (although they do not act on just the current target but on all candidates) for embark-act and are bound to S, L and E, respectively, in embark-general-map.
+These are always available as "actions" (although they do not act on just the current target but on all candidates) for embark-act and are bound to A, S (for "snapshot") and E, respectively, in embark-general-map.
 This means that you do not have to bind your own key bindings for these (although you can, of course), just a key binding for `embark-act'.